Balance Sheet

 - Return on assets

-A strong balance sheet needs to have more assets than liabilities.
-The balance sheets of financially strong companies typically have healthy cash balances and low debt levels.
+A strong balance sheet requires more assets than liabilities.
+Financially strong companies typically have healthy cash balances and low debt levels.

-One of the most effective ways to compare two businesses is to perform ratio analysis of the two companies using their balance sheets.
-The ratios include liquidity ratios, solvency ratios and profitability ratios.
+One of the most effective ways to compare two businesses is to perform a ratio analysis of the two companies using their balance sheets.
+The ratios include liquidity ratios, solvency ratios, and profitability ratios.

 Related Terms